Miroslava Milenović: Early life and education

-Born in on 11 June 1963, she graduated from the Faculty of Economics, University of Belgrade in 1984.
+Born in on 11 June 1963, she graduated from the Faculty of Geology of the University of Belgrade in 1984.
 In 2004, she received a certificate of certified specialist in the fight against terrorism and organized crime, at the Faculty of Political Sciences, University of Belgrade.

 Career

 In 2002, she served as the special adviser of the Minister of Finance Božidar Đelić, mainly in the department for the restructuring of public enterprises.

-From 2007, she worked as an expert of the Attorney of Serbia with the recommendation of the United States Department of Justice.
+From 2007, she worked as an expert of the Attorney of Serbia/ Special Prosecutor for Organized Crime, with the recommendation of the United States Department of Justice.

 From 2012, she was a member of the Anti-Corruption Council of Serbia.
 In 2013, she served as the special adviser of the Minister of Economy Saša Radulović.

 She was named the 2015 Person of the Year by the OSCE Mission to Serbia, for her contribution to the fight against corruption and for the promotion of freedom of the media.